-PNM requests that the Commission apply the Energy Transition Act timeframe and issue a decision on the consolidated requests within the six-month period.
-Sections 62-18-5(A) and (C), NMSA 1978, allows the Commission to issue a financing order, together with abandonment approval, within six months from the date the application for a financing order is filed.
+PNM requests that the Commission apply the Energy Transition Act timeframe and issue a decision on the consolidated requests within the nine-month period beginning March 15, 2021 in accordance with the finding on the statutory deadlines set forth at Ordering Clause B of the February Order.
+Sections 62-18-5(A) and (C), NMSA 1978, allow the Commission to issue a financing order, together with abandonment approval, within six months from the date the application for a financing order is filed, with a three month extension for good cause.
+Based on PNM's agreement to amend its Application originally filed January 8, 2021, and the acceptance of such agreement in the Hearing Examiner's Order, PNM voluntarily affirms the statutory ninemonth period for final action in this matter by the Commission begins as of the filing date of this Amended Application.

 Section 62-18-2 of the Energy Transition Act directly ties securitized financing and its benefits to tribal and regional communities to the abandonment of coal-fired generation resources, and expressly contemplates the securitized financing and abandonment be ruled on in a single proceeding.
-The Commission generally requires assurances that there are adequate replacement alternatives that will be operational before approving a plant shutdown, and the direct testimonies supporting this Application will identify the potential range of replacement resource options that are generally available in sufficient amounts of capacity to provide reasonable and proper service to PNM's customers.
+The Commission generally requires assurances that there are adequate replacement alternatives that will be operational before approving a plant shutdown, and the direct testimonies supporting this Amended Application will identify the potential range of replacement resource options that are generally available in sufficient amounts of capacity to provide reasonable and proper service to PNM's customers.

-The Application's requested approvals are summarized below and explained in detail thereafter in the Application and in supporting testimonies and exhibits.
+The Amended Application's requested approvals are summarized below and explained in detail thereafter in the Amended Application and in supporting testimonies and exhibits.

-Abandonment:
+Abandonment and Transfer: